Skip to content

 🧭 Final note

-You don’t have to be brave.
+You do not have to be brave.

 You just have to show up.

-We’ll build the rest together.
+We will build the rest together.